SFTtech/sftdyn/README.md

 IMHO, the project is feature-complete; it has everything that **I** currently want.

 Features that _might_ be useful, which I _might_ implement if someone asked nicely:
- - Support to run this inside an Apache web server (WSGI?)
+ - Support to run this inside a "real" webserver like nginx or Apache (WSGI?)
- - Initscripts for _insert your distro here_
  - I'm sure there are more

 If you have any requests, ideas, feedback or bug reports, are simply filled with pure hatred, or just need help getting the damn thing to run, join `irc.freenode.net/#sfttech` (I'm mic_e).

-If you actually _did_ implement a useful feature in a sufficiently non-bloaty way, please send a pull request; I'd be happy to merge it.
+If you actually _did_ implement a useful feature, please send a pull request; I'd be happy to merge it.

 The license is GNU GPLv3 or higher.